redhat-developer/vscode-java/README.md

 * `java.referencesCodeLens.enabled` : Enable/disable the references code lenses.
 * `java.implementationsCodeLens.enabled` : Enable/disable the implementations code lenses.
 * `java.signatureHelp.enabled` : Enable/disable signature help support (triggered on `(`).
+* `java.signatureHelp.description.enabled` : Enable/disable to show the description in signature help.
+Defaults to `false`.
 * `java.contentProvider.preferred` : Preferred content provider (see 3rd party decompilers available in [vscode-java-decompiler](https://github.com/dgileadi/vscode-java-decompiler)).
 * `java.import.exclusions` : Exclude folders from import via glob patterns.
 Use `!` to negate patterns to allow subfolders imports.
 You have to include a parent directory.
 The order is important.
 * `java.import.gradle.enabled` : Enable/disable the Gradle importer.